leodesouza/pyenty/doc/index.rst

         result = yield future

-There's no problem if you prefer to work like this, but you always have to use some kind of mapping for any new added class in your model.
-If you really want to release yourself from boring task of accessing key/value whenever you have connect to mongodb, we suggest you to work in the following way:
+There's no problem if you prefer to work like this, but you always have to use some kind of mapping for any new added class and maintain your existing mapping when something changes.
+If you really want to release yourself from boring task of accessing key/value whenever you write code to read/write from/to database, we suggest you to work in the following way:

 Write your entity::